cubefs/cubefs/docs/source/design/authnode.rst

 Authnode
 =========

 Internet and Intranet are insecure places where malicious hackers usually use tools to "sniff" sensitive information off of the network.
 Worse yet, client/server are not trusted to be honest about their identities.
-Therefore, ChubaoFS encounters some common security problems once deployed in the Network.
+Therefore, CubeFS encounters some common security problems once deployed in the Network.

 Security Problems
 ------------------